Ethan4thewin/swiss-simulation/README.md

 Rounds: Teams are paired according to the Swiss format rules, and the results of each match are simulated based on pre-determined skill levels.

 Qualification: The simulation tracks how often professional teams qualify for the knockout stage compared to semi-professional teams.

+## Simulation Methodology
+This Monte Carlo simulation:
+- Runs N independent tournament simulations (N ranging from 100 to 1,000,000)
+- For each simulation:
+  * Randomly pairs teams according to Swiss format rules
+  * Simulates match outcomes based on team skill levels
+  * Tracks qualification results
+- Aggregates results across all simulations to estimate:
+  * Expected number of qualified teams from each skill tier
+  * Qualification probabilities for pro vs semi-pro teams
+  * Confidence intervals for these estimates

 ## Results
 ### 8 teams are drawn in swiss format randomly against each other without initial restrictions